Skip to main content

 About Tearaght Island

-Tearaght Island Nature Reserve protects a 26-hectare volcanic sea stack rising 190 meters from the Atlantic Ocean, the most westerly of the Blasket Islands off the Dingle Peninsula in County Kerry.
-The island is Ireland's most westerly point and supports important breeding seabird colonies on its precipitous cliffs.
-A decommissioned lighthouse, Ireland's most westerly, perches on the summit.
-The island's extreme exposure to Atlantic weather creates challenging conditions for both wildlife and any human attempt to land.
+Tearaght Island Nature Reserve (Irish: An Tiaracht, meaning "the westerly") protects a 46.6-hectare sea stack rising to 254 metres at its eastern summit from the Atlantic Ocean, the most westerly of the Blasket Islands off the Dingle Peninsula in County Kerry.
+[1] [2] The island supports important breeding seabird colonies on its precipitous cliffs.
+A lighthouse, established in 1870 and automated in 1988, perches on the western section; it is the most westerly manned lighthouse in Europe.
+[3] The island's extreme exposure to Atlantic weather creates challenging conditions for both wildlife and any human attempt to land.

 Wildlife Ecosystems

-The sheer cliffs support breeding populations of storm petrels, Manx shearwaters, fulmars, guillemots, razorbills, and puffins.
-The storm petrel colony is among the most significant in Ireland with thousands of pairs nesting in rock crevices.
+The sheer cliffs support internationally important breeding populations of storm petrels, Manx shearwaters, fulmars, guillemots, razorbills, and puffins.
+[1] The European storm-petrel colony is among the most significant in Ireland, with an estimated 15,000 pairs on the Blasket Islands combined, the majority on Tearaght.
 Grey seals breed on the small boulder beaches at the island's base.
 The surrounding waters host regular sightings of dolphins, whales, and basking sharks.
 The island's isolation from the mainland protects the ground-nesting seabirds from terrestrial predators.

 Flora Ecosystems